vinaykadam007/Hyper-spectral-project/README.md

 **Key Insight:** Preserving all **91 spectral bands** leads to better feature extraction and segmentation accuracy compared to dimensionality reduction.

+**Note:** Segmentation images are restricted and not available for public display, in accordance with policies of the Quantitative Bioimaging Lab (QBIL).

 ---

 ## 📌 Future Work